Andrew Bolt: Comments regarding Bruce Pascoe

-Author Bruce Pascoe grew up knowing only of his British ancestry.
-In his 30s he came to recognise that he also has Australian Aboriginal heritage and identified himself as Koori.
+Author Bruce Pascoe grew up thinking his ancestry was British.
+In his 30s he came to believe that he also has Australian Aboriginal heritage and identified himself as Koori.
 Bolt objected to this apparent change in Pascoe's heritage following the success of Dark Emu, a book written by Pascoe in 2014 that reexamines colonial accounts of Aboriginal people in Australia, and cites evidence of pre-colonial agriculture, engineering and building construction by Aboriginal and Torres Strait Islander people.
 Bolt suggested on his blog that Pascoe had succumbed to "the romance of the Noble Savage… the thrill of the superstitious".

 In an earlier article in the Griffith Review (2012, following Eatock v Bolt) titled "Andrew Bolt's Disappointment" (also reproduced in Salt: Selected Stories and Essays), Pascoe had suggested that he and Bolt could "have a yarn" together, without rancour, because "I think it's reasonable for Australia to know if people of pale skin identifying as Aborigines are fair dinkum".
-He described how and why his Aboriginal ancestry – and that of many others – had been buried.
+He described how and why his Aboriginal ancestry – and that of many others – had allegedly been buried.

 In early 2020, the feud escalated when Bolt published a letter provided to him by Josephine Cashman, which resulted in Cashman being dismissed from the Federal Government's Indigenous voice to government's Senior Advisory Group.
 In the blog post, Bolt said the letter had been written by a Yolngu elder, denouncing Pascoe and Dark Emu.
 However the elder asserted that he had not written the letter, and it was also found to have paragraphs lifted from other sources.